SAMSAM-55/GraphePython/README.md

 ### Tests

-If you to run some tests to check if the module is working correctly, you can use the tests int the tests folder and run the following command :
+If you to run some tests to check if the module is working correctly, you can use the tests in the tests folder and run the following command :

 ```bash
 python -m unittest discover tests
 ```

-## Example codes
+## Exemple codes

 To use **GraphePython**, you first have to import it and create a new graph :
 ```python